moorechow/pyRevit/pyRevitBlogPost.md

 [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell) has an option under `Configuration` to run an IronPython script at Revit startup.
 Just download the [pyRevit](https://github.com/eirannejad/pyRevit) repository, set the ***RevitPythonShell*** startup script address to the file address of the `__init__.py` script, and restart Revit.
 Voila, the ***pyRevit*** tab appears.

 - The even easier way:
 Download the setup package from the [pyRevit](https://github.com/eirannejad/pyRevit) GitHub repository and install.
 Done!
-Launch your Revit and ***pyRevit*** will be there.

 If you'd like to find out more about ***pyRevit*** and how to add your own scripts, go to its GitHub home page and everything you want to know about it is provided.